AndersDeath/diary2/000-current.md

 # 19 May - Sontag - Berlin - 605 Tag der Einwanderung - Hot Sunny

 The weather is again really cool.
 However we had to spend a lot of time at home because of list of things to do.
 Ksusha was working on her things I was reading and doing builder3 and managerial things.
 The day was busy.
 Tomorrow is another holiday that makes me hapy and so joyful.
 I am really tiered and would be happy to just refresh myself.
+Surely we were walking across the district but in general nothing else.